 Atopic dogs will scratch, chew, lick, or rub areas of the body such as their paws, face, and rear end.
 They can have recurrent skin, ear, and anal gland inflammation and infections.
 This itchy behavior, or pruritus, can cause hair loss and reddening and thickening of the skin.
 In some dogs, other causes can work with a dog’s allergies to cause itching.
 For example, parasites such as fleas or infection from bacteria or yeast can all worsen the level of itching from allergies.
 Therefore, it is important to treat any other health problems that could cause itching to manage your pet’s allergies.

-Once your pet’s veterinarian has diagnosed atopic dermatitis, allergy tests can be used to identify what a pet is allergic to.
+Once your pet’s veterinarian has diagnosed atopic dermatitis, allergy tests can be used to identify what a pet is allergic to in the environment.
 There are two types of allergy tests, the intradermal allergy test and blood testing for allergies (serologic allergy testing).
 In an intradermal allergy test, the fur is clipped on one side of the chest and small amounts of common allergens are injected into the skin.
 The skin is then observed for a reaction to the allergen.
 In a blood allergy test, a blood sample is obtained and sent to a laboratory.
 At the laboratory, the protein levels (antibodies) to the allergens are measured.

 Each allergy test has its advantages and disadvantages.
 Most veterinary dermatologists recommend intradermal allergy testing.
 This is because many factors, including which laboratory is performing the test, can affect the results of blood allergy testing.
 However, intradermal allergy testing has the disadvantage of needing to be done by a specialist and usually requires a mild sedative to relax the dog during the test.

 If a dog is diagnosed with atopic dermatitis, there are three methods of therapy.